fosshostorg/fosshost.org/src/posts/we-are-changing-to-aarch64-com.md

 We have decided to bring the Fosshost Project site in-line with other Arm-focussed open-source efforts, which is why with immediate effect, we've changed our name and domain before our first Arm-based compute platform goes live.

+> Here is a test quote, it can be a little long or short it doesn't matter as long as it is here.

 We're working with Arm Limited and they gave us the domain aarch64.com and helped us design the new logo, which we love.

 Thomas Markey, Founder of Fosshost said: "This partnership with Arm will enable our work to go further, ensuring we can remain sustainable and to continue providing our services to the open-source community.
 The aach64.com domain is a perfect domain name for us to enjoy as we build the momentum, and insight into the data centre using Arm-based hardware, kindly donated by Ampere Computing."